How to Get a Job as a Truck Driver

 The main physical requirements include good hearing, at least 20/40 vision with glasses or corrective lenses, and a 70-degree field of vision in each eye.
 Drivers cannot be colorblind.
-Truck drivers must have a strong sense of spatial relations in order to park their vehicles and negotiate tight spaces.
+Truck drivers must have a strong sense of spatial relations to park their vehicles and negotiate tight spaces.

-In addition, a driver must not have been convicted of a felony involving the use of a motor vehicle, a crime using drugs, driving under the influence of drugs or alcohol, or hit-and-run driving that resulted in injury or death.
+Also, a driver must not have been convicted of a felony involving the use of a motor vehicle, a crime using drugs, driving under the influence of drugs or alcohol, or hit-and-run driving that resulted in injury or death.

 All drivers must be able to read and speak English well enough to read road signs, prepare reports, and communicate with law enforcement officers and the public.
 Also, drivers must take a written examination on the Motor Carrier Safety Regulations of the U.S. Department of Transportation.